jpleboeuf/jpleboeuf/README.md

 - ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working on reshaping some of my old project ideas.
 - 📫 How to reach me: have a look at my [Keybase.pub](https://jpleboeuf.keybase.pub/).
 - ⚡ Fun fact: it seems that, with me, Shoshin reaches levels never seen before…